Skip to main content

 SS-Brigadeführer Dr. Franz W. Stahlecker

-Einsatzgruppe A consisted of an estimated 990 men
+Einsatzgruppe A consisted of approximately 990 men

 Death